-Why companies cannot afford to skip training distributors and trading partners
+Why companies cannot afford to skip training their external partners

-Only considering your own workforce when planning staff training is short-sighted.
-After all, distributors and trading partners, franchisees, agents, brokers, as well as association members and voluntary helpers contribute to corporate success just like direct personnel.
+Only considering your own workforce when planning your training is short-sighted.
+After all, distributors, franchisees, agents, brokers, as well as association members and even volunteers contribute to corporate success just like your in-house employees.

-Consequently, these external employees need to know all the details of the company’s products and services.
-In this article, our experts show how to set online training up for success in such an extended enterprise scenario, and how to turn a learning curve into an earning curve.
+Consequently, these external partners need to know all the details of your company’s products and services.
+In this article, our experts show how to set online training up for success in such an extended enterprise learning scenario, and how to turn a learning curve into an earning curve.

 Revenue losses through deficient distributor and network partner training

 To understand “partner training” let’s picture the following scenario: A manufacturer of glasses and other optical aids is launching new contact lenses that are particularly thin and suitable for sensitive eyes.
 First of all, the company’s own sales staff need to know the benefits of these contact lenses, as they sell the products either directly to the customers or to other companies like Company B.

 If the products are sold on via a trading partner as an additional distribution channel, the sales consultants employed by Company B also need to know the particularities of the new lenses.
 The crux: You can only sell a product if you know its benefits.
 This holds true even more when a trading partner sells products from more than one provider and has several suppliers.

 Distributors, trading partners AND external sales people all have the same need for specialist and product knowledge.
 Leaving out this target group when arranging learning and development measures is a missed opportunity for significant revenue growth.